pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

-      show   Show a named WBEM indication listener. start  Start a named WBEM indication listener in the background. stop   Stop a named WBEM indication listener. run    Run as a named WBEM indication listener.
+      show   Show a named WBEM indication listener. start  Start a named WBEM indication listener in the background. stop   Stop a named WBEM indication listener. test   Send a test indication to a named WBEM indication listener. run    Run as a named WBEM indication listener.